dave-woods/yt-search-play/README.md

 * `--clear-history`: Clear the search history and exit
 * `--clear-cache`: Clear the cache and exit
 * `--subs`: Fetch videos from a YouTube account's subscription feed instead of using a search query
+* `--wl`: Fetch videos from a YouTube account's Watch Later playlist instead of using a search query
 * `--n [num]` *or* `--search-size [num]` : Fetch a maximum of `num` videos
+* `--reverse`: Reverse the order of the displayed videos
+* `--use-max-downloads`: This uses youtube-dl's `--max-downloads` flag instead of `--playlist-end` internally (see configuration below)
 * `--force-no-cache`: Prevent the program from reading from or writing to the cache
 * `--force-no-history`: Disable the search history
 * `--config [file]`: Use `file` as the configuration file